Kempe's first NHL goal propels Kings past slumping Caps, 4-2

+LOS ANGELES (AP) -- Adrian Kempe knew he probably wasted a few too many opportunities while he played his first 10 NHL games without scoring a goal.

+The Swedish rookie's persistence was rewarded at a dramatic moment for his Los Angeles Kings.

-LOS ANGELES (AP) -- Adrian Kempe scored his first NHL goal with 11:14 to play and captain Anze Kopitar had a goal and an assist in the Los Angeles Kings' 4-2 victory over the NHL-leading Washington Capitals on Saturday night.
+Kempe scored his first NHL goal with 11:14 to play and captain Anze Kopitar had a goal and an assist in the Kings' 4-2 win over the NHL-leading Washington Capitals on Saturday night.

+Kempe put the Kings ahead when he skated off the boards and spun his way into a clear shot that beat Phillip Grubauer through a screen.
+Kempe, the 20-year-old former first-round pick, was the closest thing to a blue-chip offensive prospect in the Kings' system, but he had only four assists to his credit since his call-up.

+''I've had a lot of chances, and I should have probably scored before this game,'' Kempe said. ''But it was a good feeling when it finally went in.''

-Marian Gaborik also scored and Jonathan Quick made 17 saves in a big win for the Kings, who have won three of four as they fight to stay in the playoff race.
+Marian Gaborik also scored and Jonathan Quick made 17 saves in a major victory for the Kings, who have won three of four while they fight to stay in the playoff race.
 Jeff Carter added an empty-net goal, and Los Angeles won back-to-back games for the first time since early February.

 The Kings are in ninth place in the Western Conference, trailing St. Louis by three points.
+Kempe's goal provided the reward for a tenacious effort by the Kings, whose defensive game plan was barely enough to beat high-flying Washington.

+''(Kempe) has been really good for us,'' said defenseman Alec Martinez, who had two assists. ''He's brought a lot of energy, a lot of speed.
+He's a pretty even-keeled guy.
+Doesn't get too high or too low, and that makes for a pretty good pro.''

 Jakub Vrana and T.J.
 Oshie scored for the Capitals, who have lost three straight regulation games for the first time in their outstanding season.

-Philipp Grubauer stopped 18 shots, but Washington's lead over Pittsburgh in the Metropolitan Division has dwindled to one point with 15 games to go.
+Grubauer stopped 18 shots, but Washington's lead over Pittsburgh in the Metropolitan Division has dwindled to one point with 15 games to go.

-Kempe put the Kings ahead when he skated off the boards and spun his way into a clear shot at Grubauer, who was screened.
-Kempe, a 20-year-old Swedish rookie drafted in the first round in 2014, found the net in his 11th game for the Kings.
+''There's always frustration,'' said Justin Williams, the former longtime Kings forward. ''You can't whine and cry about it.
+We lost three in a row.
+Big deal.
+Now we have to pick it up and get the next one.
+Good news is there is usually a game the next day.''

+Despite the result, Washington coach Barry Trotz praised his team's overall performance and lamented a series of shots off Quick's posts.

 Vrana put the Capitals ahead on their first shot, converting a pass from Kevin Shattenkirk on a power play.
 The Kings evened it later in the first period on the second goal in two games by Gaborik, who has excelled lately on a line with Kopitar and newcomer Jarome Iginla.